Colegio Militar Caldas: Overview

 The buildings were 6 x 6 city blocks that included a soccer field and parade camp, volleyball and basketball fields, main building and class rooms for the students: One with 5 floors was a dormitory for the permanent students.

 Alumni

-One of the former students, Roberto Convers, become the Vice-Principal.
+One of the former students, Roberto Convers, became the Vice-Principal.
 Other alumni include Rafael Cely Vega and his brother Luis Cely Vega of the Colombian Police and the GAULA division of the Colombian Army.
 Only one student: Brigadier Cely Vega (Rafael) become an effective lieutenant of the armed forces.